duraki/notes/content/_index.md

 I wanted something more towards functional, as to offer me a practical snippet library for my TTP's, both online and as a backup of dementia.

-The notes are largery inspired by others and especial [Andy's](https://notes.andymatuschak.org) note-taking samples on his site.
-Thanks to Justin and Jethro for their theme support on static generation for this library of mine.
-Hope it will be worth to you as well as me.
+The notes are inspired by others (see: [#outro](#outro)); with only one goal.
+To simply note-take, graph, and quickly extract valuable data.
+Thanks to Justin and Jethro for their theme support and contribution.

+I sincerly hope those notes will help you build yourself, extend your views, and expand your knowledge to new horizonts.
+Enjoy.

-You can start exploring from the [List of Topics](/list-of-topics), [List of Tools](/list-of-tools), or see the [full list of notes](/posts).
+You can start exploring from the [List of Topics](#list-of-topics), [List of Tools](/list-of-tools), or see the [full list of notes](/posts).

+{{< details "Read More" >}}
+Selecting **`§`**-preffixed topics will put that topics hierarchy at index zero.
+Much easier to browse and search.
+Otherwise, selecting subtopic(s) will put that selected subtopic as your index.
+{{< /details >}}

 <!-- {{< content "/content/posts/list_of_topics.md" >}} -->
 ---